anilkbachola/test-automation/README.md

-# test-automation-framework
+# test-automation

-A framework for building web and other automation test suites using robot framework
+A framework for building web and other automation test suites using robot framework.

+Following libraries are implemented:

++ Database Library

++ Selenium Library